MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/navigation-events.md

 | 4 | `ContentLoading`  |  WebView has started loading content for the new page.  |
 | 5 | `NavigationCompleted`  |  WebView2 has completed loading content on the new page.    |

-You, the developer, are able to track `navigations` to each new document using the navigation ID.
-The navigation ID of WebView changes every time there is a successful navigation to a new document.
+Track `navigations` to each new document using the `NavigationId`.
+The `NavigationId` of WebView changes every time there is a successful navigation to a new document.

 :::image type="complex" source="../media/dot-inline-dotgraph-1.png" alt-text="dot inline dotgraph" lightbox="../media/dot-inline-dotgraph-1.png":::
    The Microsoft Edge WebView2 Navigation Events